RudolfCardinal/rota/README.md

     - The program produces HTML output; use a web browser to view the rota files generated.

-    - Use the '-n' or '--daynums' option to add day numbers (as well as dates) to the rota.
-This can help when comparing existing/new rotas.
+    - Run with the '-h' or '--help' option for more tips/help.

-    - Use the '-c' or '--nocalc' option to generate a rota very quickly but without the analysis.
-Iterate through (change code, regenerate, check) quickly until you're satisfied; then remove this option to perform the full analyses.
+    - Generate rotas quickly without analyses, and iterate through until satisfied; then add analyses.